yonguelink/random/tots.md

 0. Fixing a few errors on enemies (realized after replaying in the trials)
 0. Ice rod/Bombs arrow in the final room tip from /u/felicific
 0. Korok leaf is a great tool from /u/andysaurus_rex
+0. Added tips for Beginners room 4 from /u/ziggurism (helpful fella)